SkyCrawl/mr-gitwik-jr/README.md

 * We want everything about Gitwik to scream with the word "quality".
 * Eventually, we want to bring you official Docker support.

 So much for the plans...
-Gonna take a while to make a reality :).
+Gonna take a while to make this a reality :).